kadavr95/caracal/README.md

-  right   720     # sets the right margin. units in twips. top     1440    # sets the top margin. units in twips. bottom  1440    # sets the bottom margin. units in twips. end
+  right   720     # sets the right margin. units in twips. top     1440    # sets the top margin. units in twips. bottom  1440    # sets the bottom margin. units in twips. header  1440    # sets the header size. units in twips. footer  1440    # sets the footer size. units in twips. end
 ```

-All attributes require positive integer values.
-Additionally, the combined size of the margins on either axis cannot exceed the page size on that axis (e.g., the sum of the `left` and `right` values must be less than the `page_width`).
+Margins require positive integer values, footer and header may be equal to zero.
+Additionally, the combined size of the margins/headers on either axis cannot exceed the page size on that axis (e.g., the sum of the `left` and `right` values must be less than the `page_width`).
+Header and footer sizes don't add to the top and bottom margins sizes, the biggest value from the corresponding pair determines final size.

 ### Page Breaks